ucsb-csw8/w23k/about.md

 ### Diversity and Inclusiveness

-The University of California, Santa Barbara has a general i[Code of Conduct and Principles of Community](https://cs.ucsb.edu/diversity-equity-inclusion/code-conduct) for all students, staff, and faculty.
+The University of California, Santa Barbara has a general [Code of Conduct and Principles of Community](https://cs.ucsb.edu/diversity-equity-inclusion/code-conduct) for all students, staff, and faculty.

 We (instructor and mentors) strive to create an environment in which students from diverse backgrounds and perspectives can be well-served and where the diversity that the students bring to this class is viewed as a resource, strength, and benefit.
 We intend to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, culture, or religion (or lack thereof).